The cunning reason the ancient city of Sparta did not have any walls

 Geographical benefits

-Moreover, the geography of the region played a significant role in this decision.
+The geography of the region also played a significant role in the lack of walls.

-Sparta was located on the Eurotas River plain, surrounded by mountains and natural barriers that provided formidable defense against invasion.
+Sparta was located on the Eurotas River plain, surrounded by mountains and natural barriers.

 The Taygetus and Parnon mountain ranges acted as natural fortifications, reducing the need for man-made defenses.